Principal's Qualification Program

 The Leadership Inquiry Practicum (LIP) is a required component of the PQP.
 It is a collaborative inquiry guided by the Ontario Leadership Framework for Principals and Vice-principals.
 It is intended to provide an opportunity for candidates to facilitate a team in a leadership role working with students, staff, parents and the community.

-Candidates must develop a LIP proposal in part one and successfully complete the LIP experience before being considered complete part 2.
+Candidates will develop a LIP proposal in Part 1 and must successfully complete the LIP experience before their Part 2 qualification is considered complete.

 Admission Requirements